 Out of the 150 entries received by Good Pitch India 2018 last August, four films were selected to be part of the pitch.
 A series of workshops were facilitated by Doc Society to help the filmmakers develop the story of their film.
 In my conversations with the filmmakers, much attention has been given by Doc Society to ensure guidance with regards to the impact of their films.

-Although hearing and speech impaired, she is a classical dancer and designs jewelry.
-In the center of the Patil family is Jatin (18).
+Although hearing and speech impaired, she is a classical dancer and designs jewellery.
+In the centre of the Patil family is Jatin (18).
 He is a person with autism.